 An absolute must-do has got to be visiting the National Museum of Natural History, otherwise known as the movie set of Night at the Museum.
-As you make your way round the giant venue, you will recognise the artifacts that inspired or were actually used in the film.
+As you make your way around the giant venue, you will recognise the artefacts that inspired or were actually used in the film.

 One of the perks of exploring the Nation’s capital and all of its free hotspots is that walking is really the best way to get around.
 Everything is a short distance from each other meaning that you can do a lot in one day.
 When you get there, get to know the grid system.
 The streets are lettered running east-west and the streets are numbered from north to south.

 Looking for some Mexican food that’s not going to break the bank?
 Try Baja Grille on 1133 20th St. NW.
-This locally owned restaurant serves only the freshest of foods and make everything from scratch to make sure they can be big on their flavours.
-They even make their own mayo to compliment their homemade flavours.
+This locally owned restaurant serves only the freshest of foods and makes everything from scratch to make sure they can be big on their flavours.
+They even make their own mayo to complement their homemade flavours.

 A quick lunch that is a little different from your regular Starbucks, and a lot better, go to Amsterdam Falafel located on 2425 18th Street NW.
 You will get a flatbread stuffed with the best homemade falafel, tahini, yoghurt sauce and vegetables all topped with hot sauce.
 All this tasty mess will set you back a maximum of $6 – not bad.